tomwhartung/seeourminds.com-bootstrap/Site/doc/gallery_text-4-stories.md

 - For part 2, about what the colors represent, see https://github.com/tomwhartung/seeourminds.com/blob/master/Site/doc/gallery_text-2-the_language.md
 - For part 3, about the short text fields, see https://github.com/tomwhartung/seeourminds.com/blob/master/Site/doc/gallery_text-3-nuggets.md

+**If you're a friend or family member, you don't need to worry about those.**

-# Short Descriptions
+## Don't Worry About the Short Descriptions

-These are covered in part 3 (see link above).
+These are described in part 3 (see link above).

 You don't need to read part 3, because I will take care of all short descriptions - but you can check it out if you like.